Written by Tiago Silva. Updated on 30, May 2023

 This header informs the XML standard (1.0 in this example) and character encoding (UTF-8).
 XML sitemaps must be UTF-8.

-The urlset attribute references the current sitemap standard used for the document (0.9 in this example).
+The URLset attribute references the current sitemap standard used for the document (0.9 in this example).

-Urlset attribute should is used as a pair, one after the header and the other at the end of the doc after all URLs and optional attributes.
+Urlset attribute should be used as a pair, one after the header and the other at the end of the doc after all URLs and optional attributes.

-The URL tag specifies the URL you want crawlers to use, it’s recommended to only list canonical versions of the links.
+The URL tag specifies the URL you want crawlers to use.
+It’s recommended only to list canonical versions of the links.

 The URL is a required attribute in the protocol and is the parent tag for every tag mentioned next in this list (loc, lastmod, changefreq, priority).